Why Do I Sweat So Much? And Ways to Deal

 10. Diaphoresis: All-Over, Excessive Sweating

-Secondary hyperhidrosis, or diaphoresis, is sudden, drenching sweat caused by an underlying condition.
-Once the cause is treated, sweating usually subsides.
+Diaphoresis is sudden, drenching sweat that can develop at any time, and is caused by an underlying condition.
+Once the cause is treated, sweating subsides.

 Common conditions causing diaphoresis include: